BalloonBox-Inc/near-oracle-contracts/README.md

 However, the codebase hosted under the directory `contract-nft` is regulated by the less rescrictive MIT Lincence.
 As such, we encourage developers to use such portion of the codebase entirely free of restrictions or limitations.

 ### :satellite: Purpose
 The two smart contracts are completely independent from each other, but we decided to host them in the same Repo for simplicity.
 They are both written in Rust and are meant to be deployed to the Near Protocol blockchain.
-Our [BalloonBox](https://www.balloonbox.io/) team designed these contracts for a [NearOracle](https://test.nearoracle.com/), a credit scoring dApp we built for the Near Foundation and its community.
+Our [BalloonBox](https://www.balloonbox.io/) team designed these contracts for [NearOracle](https://test.nearoracle.com/), a credit scoring dApp we built for the Near Foundation and its community.

 ### :octopus: Directory Structure
 The structure of this Git Repo (directories and subdirectories) is as follow.
 The tree diagram disregards files of secondary importance and only displays the most important ones.